Amy and Ava Jones home again

 NICKERSON, Kan.
-(KSNW) – After weeks of rehab in Kentucky Amy Jones and her daughter, Ava, are finally home.
+(KSNW) – Amy Jones and her daughter Ava are finally home after weeks of rehab in Kentucky.

 “It’s been a lot,” said Amy.
 “It’s just good to be home even though Trey is not here.”